 There’s no early termination fee for closing an account.
 Funds that went towards the saving aspect of your monthly payment are returned.
-Using the $15 per month Revolv account as an example, you’ll get back $52 after one year.
-That means $128 would have gone towards interest during this time.

 No, you can’t make payments with a credit card.
 You can have payments deducted automatically from a checking account or use a debit card.
 Payments made via a debit card will incur a convenience fee from Credit Strong.

 Opening a new line of credit, whether installment or revolving, can temporarily lower the average age of credit lines on your account.
 As a general rule, this impact fades after six months.
 Remember, during this time, you’re also benefiting from the positive impact that Credit Strong provides.
 Overall, these factors should outweigh the temporary and small decrease, though every situation is different.